 TCA: The Adventure Truck is a terrific rig and a great value for the money.
 If readers wanted to order one how would they do it, factory direct or through a dealership?

 GXV: Each Adventure Truck is handled from beginning to end through our Springfield, Missouri headquarters located in the Missouri Ozarks.
-Readers can start by researching our website at https://www.adventuretrucks.com, call our friendly staff at (417)-582-5050, or email at [email protected] for more information.
-Readers are encouraged to schedule a visit to our facility for a tour and review of on-site vehicles.
+Readers can start by researching our website or can schedule a tour of our facility.

 TCA: What is the wait time if somebody wanted to order one now?